ibm-cloud-docs/Cloudant/api/cloudant_query.md

 An example of creating a text index for all fields in all documents in a database is [available](#example-movies-demo-database).

-> **Note**: Take care when you index all fields in all documents for large data sets, as it might be a resource-consuming activity.
+Take care when you index all fields in all documents for large data sets, as it might be a resource-consuming activity.
+{: tip}

 _Example of JSON document that requests creation of an index of all fields in all documents:_